 Brian Barneclo was born and raised in Indianapolis, then studied painting and art history at Indiana University.
 He moved to San Francisco in 1996 and began working as a commercial artist and sign painter.
 He also started to show his paintings in local galleries.
 His professional and artistic careers merged when he began to receive commissions for murals in both public and private spaces.
 Barneclo has adorned the walls of many Bay Area's restaurants and streets with his jazzy colorful murals inspired by life in San Francisco -- NoPa Restaurant, Puccini & Pinetti, 83 McAllister Street, the SF Bay Guardian building, the Food Chain Mural @ Foods Co, Escape from New York Pizza , and the Santa Cruz Mural .
 He was named one of San Francisco's top muralists by 7x7 Magazine in 2008.

 David Choong Lee combines elements of graffiti, collage, graphic design, portraiture, and classical realism.
-He was born in Seoul, Korea in 1966 and moved to the US in 1993 to pursue traditional fine art at the Academy of Art.
+He was born in Seoul, Korea and moved to the US in 1993 to pursue traditional fine art at the Academy of Art.
 His first major body of work depicted San Francisco's homeless in the Tenderloin, then evolved to depict the diversity of San Francisco's population.
 Many of the city's recognizable characters have shown up in breathtaking pieces on his signature wine and cigar boxes.
 In recent years, Lee has begun to shift focus from the figure to the abstract and geometric.
 These two styles come together in impressive assemblages that have shown in San Francisco, New York, Los Angeles, Denver, Tucson, Canada, and Korea.

 Delphyne V is a self-taught painter who arrives at visual art from a background in dance, theater, and fashion design.
 Primarily organic, her work is surreal in its deviant perspective of realistic imagery.
 She hails from Paris.